-- reward structures will promote the delivery of long-term sustainable returns and support the Group's underlying strategic goals and risk appetite and may comprise both financial and nonfinancial targets; - reward will be performance-related, reflecting individual and business performance, including both what is delivered and the way in which results are achieved.
+- reward structures will promote the delivery of long-term sustainable returns, reflect and support the Group's underlying strategic goals and risk appetite and may comprise both financial and non-financial targets; - reward will be performance-related, reflecting individual and business performance, including both what is delivered and the way in which results are achieved.
 However, the Group will adopt a prudent and considered approach when determining what portion of an employee's package should be performance-linked or variable; - remuneration packages will be set by reference to levels for comparable roles in comparable organisations.
 However, benchmark data will be only one of a number of factors that will determine remuneration packages; - reward structures will deliver an appropriate balance of fixed to variable pay in order to foster a performance culture, with the proportion of 'at risk' pay typically increasing with seniority.
-However, high levels of leverage are not appropriate for the Group; - reward structures will achieve a balance between short and long-term incentives, supporting the overall aim of the Group's Remuneration Policy of promoting the long-term success of the Group.
-The balance between short and long-term incentive pay is largely driven by role and seniority, with generally a greater role played by long-term incentives for more senior employees; and - the Group is committed to ensuring all employees, both men and women, have a fair and equal pay opportunity.
+However, high levels of leverage are not appropriate for the Group; - reward structures will achieve a balance between short and long-term incentives.
+The balance between short and long-term incentive pay is largely driven by role and seniority, with generally a greater role played by long-term incentives for more senior employees; and - the Group is committed to ensuring that all employees have a fair and equal pay opportunity appropriate to their role.